mmiranda222/.statsuite/content/install-source-code/windows-stat-core-services.md

 ## Disclaimer

-> **`This example SHOULD NOT be used as such for production deployments.`**
+> **`This example SHOULD NOT be used as is for production deployments.`**
 >
 > In this installation example all sensitive information is set to use default values, including connection strings, SQL users and passwords, database names, application folders, among others.
->  **This information is publicly available, making your deployment vulnerable.**
+>  **This information is publically available, making your deployment vulnerable.**

 ## Pre-requisites
 Make sure that the windows machine which will be used in this installation process, has all the following components already installed, and that you have all the required information.

 - **SQL server 2017** or higher

     - SQL authentication enabled
-    - Named pipe enable
+    - Named pipes enabled
     - SQL browser service running
     - SQL Server Agent running
     - User and password with **sysadmin** role
 - **Microsoft .NET**
     - Microsoft .NET Core Runtime - 2.2.\* [download](https://dotnet.microsoft.com/download/dotnet-core/2.2)
     - Microsoft .NET Core 2.2.\* - Windows Server Hosting [download](https://dotnet.microsoft.com/download/dotnet-core/2.2)
     - Microsoft .NET Core SDK 2.2.\* [download](https://dotnet.microsoft.com/download/dotnet-core/2.2)
     - Microsoft .NET Framework 4.5.\* [download](https://www.microsoft.com/en-US/download/details.aspx?id=30653)

 - **IIS Web server**